- Oops!Something went wrong.Please try again later.

 As of right now, no premiere date has been announced, but we do know that Hopper is back.
 (Keep scrolling.)

-He also told Entertainment Weekly in 2017, "The truth is we’re definitely going four seasons and there’s very much the possibility of a fifth.
+Levy had previously told Entertainment Weekly in 2017, "The truth is we’re definitely going four seasons and there’s very much the possibility of a fifth.
 Beyond that, it becomes I think very unlikely."

-3 | The Duffer Brothers are still on board.
+The Duffer brothers are still on board.

-In February 2018, rumors circulated that Matt and Ross Duffer would no longer be involved in Stranger Things "in a showrunner capacity" after Season 3, but Netflix quickly shut that gossip down.
+In February 2018, rumors circulated that the Duffers would no longer be involved in Stranger Things "in a showrunner capacity" after Season 3, but Netflix quickly shut that gossip down.

 "Don't drop your Eggos.
 Rumors that the Duffer Bros are leaving Stranger Things after Season 3 are false," the company tweeted.

 The story will move outside of Hawkins.

-The Duffer Brothers told Entertainment Weekly that they want to take the story beyond Hawkins for Season 4.
+The Duffer brothers told Entertainment Weekly that they want to take the story beyond Hawkins for Season 4.
 "I think the biggest thing that’s going to happen is it’s going to open up a little bit, not necessarily in terms of scale, in terms of special effects, but open up in terms of allowing plotlines into areas outside of Hawkins," Matt Duffer told EW.

 Caleb McLaughlin wants another dramatic arc for Lucas.

-The man behind Lucas refused to confirm to Entertainment Weekly whether Season 4 of the show is even happening, but he did reveal he wants more "clutch" moments in future seasons, like Lucas's pivotal use of the slingshot in Season 3.
+The man behind Lucas refused to confirm to Entertainment Weekly whether Season 4 of the show was even happening, but he did reveal he wants more "clutch" moments in future seasons, like Lucas's pivotal use of the slingshot in Season 3.
 He also revealed he'd like to see Lucas's relationship with Max (Sadie Sink) evolve.